raghavagps/toxinpred2/README.md

-# ToxinPred 2.0 : A webserver for designing and predicting toxic and non-toxic proteins
+# ToxinPred2 : A webserver for designing and predicting toxic and non-toxic proteins

 # Introduction
-ToxinPred 2.0 is an updated version of our server ToxinPred, developed in 2013.
+ToxinPred2 is an updated version of our server ToxinPred, developed in 2013.
 It is developed for predicting, mapping and scanning toxic peptides.
-More information on ToxinPred2.0 is available from its web server http://webs.iiitd.edu.in/raghava/toxinpred2.
-This page provide information about standalone version of ToxinPred2.0.
-Please read/cite following paper for complete information including algorithm behind ToxinPred 2.0.
+More information on ToxinPred2 is available from its web server http://webs.iiitd.edu.in/raghava/toxinpred2.
+This page provide information about standalone version of ToxinPred2.
+Please read/cite following paper for complete information including algorithm behind ToxinPred2.

 **Models**: In this program, two models have been incorporated;
 i) Model1 for predicting given input protein sequence as toxic and non-toxic proteins using Random Forest based on amino-acid composition of the proteins;